Avvco/Tiramisu_Environment/README.md

 1. Inside your VSCode, press `F1` then enter `Remote-SSH: Open SSH Configuration File...`, choose the one which ending with `\.ssh\config`.
 2. Open a terminal in the same directory of your `Vagrantfile`, then enter `vagrant ssh-config` in the terminal.
 3. Append and save the file you open in `\.ssh\config` with the output of `vagrant ssh-config`.
-4. In the left bar, select `Remote Explorer`, then choose `SSH Targets`, you should able to see the VM you added.
+4. In the left bar, select `Remote Explorer`, then choose `Remote`, you should able to see the VM you added, refresh may be required.

 ### Remark